Firebase Betalink

 column is used to communicate with the parent collection.

-Subcollections sync strategylink
+Subcollections sync strategy

-Fivetran syncs sub-collections using collection group queries and captures updates and deletes through Teleport.
+Fivetran syncs subcollections using collection group queries and captures updates and deletes through Teleport.
 To update newly added subcollections in the source, we need to make additional API calls, which increases the sync time.
 To optimize this operation, we sync once every seven days to update all the newly added subcollections, after which they are updated in the destination.

 As a result, you can experience a delay of a maximum of seven days for your most recently added subcollections to be updated in the destination.
 To sync your most recently added subcollections faster, you must start a re-sync for all their parent collections.

-Once the sync is complete, all the sub-collection tables Fivetran created in the destination are visible in the dashboard Schema
+Once the sync is complete, all the subcollection tables Fivetran created in the destination are visible in the dashboard Schema